BHoM/documentation/docs/Development/Testing/index.md

 In some cases, as mentioned [in the section above](#better-examples-of-good-unit-tests), the verification may need to target a complex set of data.
 For example, you may want to test your method against a "realistic" set of object, for example, many different input objects that cannot be generated easily from the code itself but can be easily generated in e.g. Grasshopper.
 In these cases, you should rely on **Data-driven tests** rather than unit tests.
 See the [Data-driven tests section](./Data-Driven-Tests) for more information.

 #### A Functional test example
+Examples of Functional tests can be seen in the `Robot_Adapter_Tests` project.
+Adapter Test projects will likely contain lots of functional tests, as we care about testing complex behaviours like Push and Pull.

-Some exaples of Functional tests can be seen in the `Robot_Adapter_Tests` project.
-We test the behaviour of the Push and Pull fuctionality, which in the backend is composed by a very large set of function calls.
-For example, the test [`PushBarsWithTagTwice()`](https://github.com/BHoM/Robot_Toolkit/blob/5e04c82a081e3dafab3213c6f89363f0840ad3cf/.ci/unit-tests/Robot_Adapter_Tests/PushTests.cs#L127-L155) is as follows (slighlty edited and with additional comments for illustration purposes):
+For example, see below the test [`PushBarsWithTagTwice()`](https://github.com/BHoM/Robot_Toolkit/blob/5e04c82a081e3dafab3213c6f89363f0840ad3cf/.ci/unit-tests/Robot_Adapter_Tests/PushTests.cs#L127-L155) (this is slightly edited and with additional comments for illustration purposes).
+We test the behaviour of the Push and Pull functionality, which in the backend is composed by a very large set of function calls.
+The test a first set of 3 bars, then a second set of 3 bars, and all bars are pushed with the same Tag; then it verifies that the second set of bars has overridden the first set.

 ```cs
 [Test]